Trans Semanggi Suroboyo: Fleet

 K2L/R2 uses Tentrem New Velocity W5 buses (17 units).

 K3L currently uses 14 Laksana Nucleus buses operating in K3L using units reallocated from Teman Bus' previous Jogja service.

 Payment and Integration

 K2L/R2 accepts payment via QRIS Tap, electronic payment cards, as well as prepaid tickets in the GOBIS app.
 Users of the GOBIS app can also pay for tickets in bulk at discounted prices.
-K2L/R2 also follows Suroboyo Bus' fares of 5000 for the general public and 2500 for students, and riders receive tickets that allow for integration within Suroboyo Bus and Wirawiri Suroboyo.
+K2L/R2 also follows Suroboyo Bus' fares of IDR 5,000 for the general public and IDR 2,500 for students, and riders receive tickets that allow for integration within Suroboyo Bus and Wirawiri Suroboyo.

 K3L accepts payment via QRIS Tap and electronic payment cards.
 K3L does not accept GOBIS balance, and GOBIS tickets are not valid within K3L.

 History

 A woman is serving a portion of pecel semanggi, a special dish of Surabaya.

 On 22 October 2020, the Director General of Land Transportation within the Indonesian Ministry of Transportation, Budi Setiyadi, signed a memorandum of understanding with the Mayor of Surabaya, Tri Rismaharini regarding the plan and implementation of a road-based transportation program with a BTS scheme in Surabaya.
 Surabaya is part of the pilot project for the Teman Bus program with nine other cities in Indonesia.
 Surabaya received a grant of 104 bus units from the ministry, which will be operated in six different corridors.
 Its procurement program starts in mid-2021, later than the other planned nine cities.

 The Director General of Land Transportation carried out an auction for the third party operator of Surabaya city bus system development on 29 October 2021.
 Based on the selection and verification results, PT Seduluran Bus Suroboyo was eligible to become the operator.
 It is a joint consortium of three existing autobus companies providing intercity bus services in East Java, such as PT Kalisari Citra Jaya, PT Harapan Jaya Prima and PT Tentrem Sejahtera Karoseri.

 The system, which later named Trans Semanggi Suroboyo, was finally launched in a ceremony on 29 December 2021, at Surabaya City Hall.
 Originally one of the corridors launched was planned to start operating on 1 January 2022, however, this plan was postponed, following a circular letter from the Director General of Land Transportation to the Surabaya city government dated 31 December 2021 called for the temporary suspension of Teman Bus operation.
 It is issued because the Ministry of Transportation is currently conducting a thorough evaluation and finalizing a number of technical operations on Teman Bus services.
 After being postponed for a month, the Corridor 2 (Lidah Wetan–Kejawan Putih Tambak) began its operation on 1 February 2022.

 During the 2025 August protests and rioting, Trans Semanggi K2L experiences partial service interruptions during the 29th, 30th, and 31st.
 With service either having to bypass several stops or halting prematurely.